wonksing/si/README.md

 # si(storage interface)

-`si` is a collection of wrappers that aims to ease reading/writing data from/to repositories.
-It is mostly a client side library and the following repositories or communication protocols will be supported from standard or non-standard packages.
+`si` is a package designed to help developers (mostly myself) read and write data to various destinations by wrapping standard and non-standard packages.
+Its main function is to convert between structs and primary types (bytes, strings, etc.), allowing you to skip the encoding and decoding routines.

 - file
 - tcp